malikudit/malikudit.github.io/about.md

 title: About me
 permalink: /about/
 layout: page
 excerpt: Hi again!
-I was born in New Delhi, India and currently am a sophomore at Vanderbilt University in Nashville, TN.
+I'm a junior at Vanderbilt University, and will be a Data Scientist Intern at Facebook in summer 2022 in Seattle!
 comments: false
 ---